Stone-Red-Code/Discord_Simple-Embed-Bot/README.md

 # Discord_Simple-Embed-Bot

-> A bot thats makes it very simple to post custom embeds
+> A bot that makes it very simple to post custom embeds

 ## Setup
 Coming soon